syncfusion-content/maui-docs/MAUI/Autocomplete/LoadMore.md

 # LoadMore in .NET MAUI Autocomplete (SfAutocomplete)

-Restrict the number of suggestions displayed and have the remaining items loaded by selecting LoadMore.We can restrict maximum suggestion to be displayed with the `MaximumSuggestion` property.
+Restrict the number of suggestions displayed and have the remaining items loaded by selecting LoadMore.
+We can restrict maximum suggestion to be displayed with the `MaximumSuggestion` property.

 {% tabs %}
 {% highlight xaml %}